nimiq/safe/README.md

 # x-element
-A webapp framework designed for simplicity.
-Lightweight, fast and standards-compliant.
+A frontend framework designed for simplicity.

 Features:
-- client-side HTML preprocessing via xslt
+- client-side templating by pre-processing html via xslt
-	- recursively stamps xhtml templates
+	- recursive xhtml templates
+		- fetched automatically from /elements folder
-	- if an element is used multiple times its scripts and styles are imported only once
+	- if an element is used multiple times, its scripts and styles are imported only once

 Development:
 - Browser: open index.xhtml